symfony/recipes/README.rst

         "aliases": ["acme-log", "acmelog"]
     }

-Developers can now install this dependency as ``composer require acme-log``.
+Developers can now install this dependency with ``composer require acme-log``.

 ``version_aliases`` option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This option lists all the additional versions of the dependency that work with
+This option lists all the additional dependency versions (using the ``x.y``
-this very same recipe (only versions with the ``x.y`` syntax are supported).
-This avoids duplicating recipes when a new version of the package is released:
+format) that work with this very same recipe.
+This avoids duplicating recipes
+when a new version of the package is released:

 .. code-block:: json

+    // vendor/package-name/3.2/manifest.json
     {
         "version_aliases": ["3.3", "3.4", "4.0"]
     }